nwvbug/YouTubeMusic-Beautifier/README.md

   - Sometimes, the unoffical times can be incorrect.
 You can adjust the timings for these lyrics, but in the future, these edits can be collected and used when someone else in the community listens to the same song.
 - Queue management
   - Manage your upcoming and past songs through YTM Beautifier instead of having to return to the YTM webapp.

+## Info
+Privacy policy for the extension can be found at https://ytm.nwvbug.com/privacy